The celebration of a New Year in Brazil is filled with fun and superstitions. Keep reading to learn more about all the Brazil New Year’s traditions!

 - Rio de Janeiro City

-- Paraty, a lovely fishing village in Rio de Janeiro State
+- Paraty, a lovely colonial town in Rio de Janeiro State

 - Porto Seguro, Bahia